ULStats/MA4128Assessment-2018/Luke O'Halloran- Forecasting with ARIMA.md

 * Seasonal: Patterns that repeat with a fixed period of time.
 We see this in our data with a seasonality of 1 year.
 * Trend: The underlying trend.
 We see this in our series as the number of miles flown grows each year.
 * Random: This is the residuals of the original time series after the seasonal and trend series are removed.
+The Box-Cox tells us if we should log transform our series.
+In this exampla the Box-Cox supports logging the data.
 ```
 ####Decompose data
 decom <- decompose(xnew)